 }

-4. Run the spider with JSON export enabled.
+4. Run the spider with a short feed export to confirm the pipeline is enabled.

 ['catalog_demo.pipelines.CleanNamePipeline']

-5. Inspect the output to confirm cleaned fields.
+5. Open the exported feed to confirm the cleaned values were written.